Learning linear operators: Infinite-dimensional regression as a well-behaved non-compact inverse problem

 \subsection{Precomposition operator}

 Here we define the precomposition operator $A_{C}$ induced by $C \in L(\cX)$ and establish its key properties.
-At this stage we do not require that $C$ be the (self-adjoint, positive semi-definite, trace-class) covariance operator $\CXX$, although that is the main use case that we have in mind.
+At this stage $C$ is not required to be the (self-adjoint, positive semi-definite, trace-class) covariance operator $\CXX$, although that is the main use case that we have in mind.

 \begin{definition}[Precomposition] Given $C \in L(\cX)$, the associated \emph{precomposition operator} $A_{C} \colon L(\cX, \cY) \to L(\cX, \cY)$ is defined by

 \end{definition}

 \begin{lemma}[Basic properties of the precomposition operator] Let $C \in L(\cX)$ and $1 \leq p \leq \infty$.
 Then $A_{C} \colon L(\cX, \cY) \to L(\cX, \cY)$ admits the following properties: \begin{enumerate}[label=(\alph*)] \item $A_{C}$ is bounded with $\norm{ A_{C} }_{L(L(\cX, \cY))} = \norm{ C }_{L(\cX)}$; \item $A_{c B + C} = c A_{B} + A_{C}$ for all $c \in \Reals$ and $B \in L(\cX)$; \item $A_{C}$ is injective if and only if $C^{\ast}$ is injective; \item if $C \in S_{p} (\cX)$, then $\range(A_{C}) \subseteq S_{p} (\cX, \cY)$; and \item the subspaces $S_{p} (\cX, \cY) \subseteq L(\cX, \cY)$ are invariant under the action of $A_{C}$, i.e.